epam/ai-dial-adapter-vertexai/README.md

 }
 ```

-The default region from defined by the environment variable `DEFAULT_REGION` is used when the `extraData.region` isn't provided.
+The default region defined by the environment variable `DEFAULT_REGION` is used when the `extraData.region` isn't provided.

 > [!NOTE]
 > The region configuration is only supported for Gemini 2.0 and Anthropic models.